 Fiscal Year End.
-The Company's fiscal year generally ends on the Saturday nearest to October 31 and consists of 52 weeks, with the exception that every five or six years, the Company has a 53-week year.
+The Company's fiscal year generally ends on the Saturday nearest to October 31 and consists of 52 weeks, with the exception that approximately every five years, the Company has a 53-week year.
 When a 53-week year occurs, the Company includes the additional week in the first quarter to realign fiscal quarters with calendar quarters.
-Fiscal 2019 and fiscal 2017 were 52-week years ending on November 2, 2019 and October 28, 2017, respectively.
+Fiscal 2020 and fiscal 2019 were 52-week years ending on October 31, 2020 and November 2, 2019, respectively.
 Fiscal 2018 was a 53-week year and ended on November 3, 2018.
 For presentation purposes, the consolidated financial statements and accompanying notes refer to the closest calendar month end.
-Fiscal 2020 will be a 52-week year.
+Fiscal 2021 will be a 52-week year.

-Principles of Consolidation.
+Basis of Presentation.
 The consolidated financial statements include the accounts of the Company and all of its subsidiaries.
-All significant intercompany accounts and transactions have been eliminated.
+All intercompany accounts and transactions have been eliminated.

 Use of Estimates.
 To prepare financial statements in conformity with U.S. generally accepted accounting principles (U.S. GAAP), management must make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Actual results could differ from these estimates and may result in material effects on the Company's operating results and financial position.
+In addition, the Company has considered the potential impact of the COVID-19 pandemic on the business operations.
+Although no material impairment or other effects have been identified to date related to the COVID-19 pandemic, there is substantial uncertainty in the nature and degree of its continued effects over time.
+This uncertainty affects management's accounting estimates and assumptions, which could result in greater variability in a variety of areas that depend on these estimates and assumptions as additional events and information are known.